 Sometimes, students are unable to register for courses in SIS, such as when courses have reached their enrollment limit, students who have met prerequisites in an alternate way, if a student must retroactively enroll in a class for a previous semester or after the current semester’s registration period ended, or if instructor approval is required.

-Once the form and/or e-mails are completed, submit them to the Student Enrollment and Account Management (SEAM) system > Browse All Topics > Records and Registration > Add/drop inquiry > Sign-In to Request Support (or “Request Support” if already signed in).
-Complete the info on the request and upload your form or e-mails to the request and submit.
+• Submit a request to the Student Enrollment and Account Management (SEAM) system > Browse All Topics > Records and Registration > Add/drop inquiry > Sign-In to Request Support (or “Request Support” if already signed in).
+Scroll down to the blue button to create a SEAM case.
+Complete the request and state that the case should be tagged to the Mechanical Engineering academic staff at me-academic@jhu.edu and your advisor along with his or her e-mail address.
+If you already obtained approval to enroll by e-mail from your advisor or the academic staff, you can upload those e-mails, as well.
+Then submit the form.
 You will get a confirmation e-mail with your case number.
-The Registrar will then register you.

 Course Exception Waiver Form